RyanVerWey/Markdown-Builder/README.md

 ---

 ## Acknowledgements
-This project was inspired by the need for an intuitive and accessible Markdown creation tool.
-Special thanks to:
+This project was inspired by the need for an intuitive and accessible Markdown creation tool to aide non developers to help create and refine documentation.
-- Open-source developers whose tools and libraries laid the groundwork for this project.
-- UI design principles that shaped the application's layout and functionality.

 ---